Poker Sets, Tables & Accessories

 Large high quality folding Poker table top with suited speed cloth & inner wood effect racetrack.

-Our range of folding Poker tables.
+Our range of folding and static Poker tables.
 High quality, professional standard tables that are well suited to clubs and events as well as home use.

 100% plastic playing cards from the famous Brazilian manufacturer.
 Poker format with peek indexes.
 Extremely durable